zeugmaster/CashuSwift/README.md

 # CashuSwift library for Cashu Ecash

-This library provides basic functionality and model representation for using the Cashu protocol.
+This library provides basic functionality and model representation for using the Cashu protocol via its V1 API.

 :warning: This package is not production ready and its APIs will change.
 Please use it only for experimenting and with a test mint offering `FakeWallet` ecash.